cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 Worksheets are self-guided activities that reinforce lectures.
 They are due Thursdays the week they are assigned.

-Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J1`.

-Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab, which you should add to your repo.
+Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab.

 ## Questions